Preparation for a Sacramental Marriage

 Immediate Preparation (Parish Based)

 Immediate preparation for marriage takes place in the parish setting.
-While The Nazareth Project does not directly engage in immediate preparation, we do support parishes and clergy with necessary resources.
+While The Office for Marriage and Family Life does not directly engage in immediate preparation, we do support parishes and clergy with necessary resources.

 FOCCUS Inventory for Marriage Preparation